 Insurance companies like to see that you are checking in with your doctor regularly to keep your condition under control.
 Regular checkups with your cardiologist is crucial when you have any heart condition, and a recent echocardiogram or stress testing can help your approval chances.

-Three things go into determining how much you will spend for your life insurance.
+Three things go into determining how much you will spend on your life insurance.
 First, your age.
 Next, how much coverage you seek, and finally your health rating class.

 The good news?
 Even at a substandard rate, most life insurance is still very affordable.